ThemeBoy/SportsPress/includes/sportspress/readme.txt

 * Tweak - Display league table and player list option in teams only when modules are active.
 * Tweak - Load profile and description meta boxes as native editors instead of custom methods.
 * Tweak - Load team abbreviations independent of post title filter.
+* Tweak - Add z-index to make header float above other elements.
 * Fix - Error when league table column has no equation.
 * Fix - Error when displaying checkboxes for manual event statistics.
 * Fix - Venues linking automatically in countdown widgets.
 * Fix - Styling issue where countdown widgets were pushed off-screen in some themes.
 * Fix - Avoid loading countdown widget if no events are available.
-* Preset - Update baseball preset.
+* Preset - Update baseball, cricket, floorball, handball, ice hockey, and softball presets.

 = 1.9.20 =
 * Tweak - Expand event title section for team logos in countdown widget.